grigala/grigala.github.io/_posts/2022-04-02-wireguard-on-truenas-scale.md

 ## Intro

 Configuring the WireGuard VPN in the TrueNAS systems used to be quite an easy task.
-Until they've released their new Debian based TrueNAS SCALE(and obviously I've jumped on it, like a maniac) which is going to be a big hit for people who are actively using virtualization software like Docker and Kubernetes.
+Until they've released their new Linux based(as opposed to FreeBSD in case of TrueNAS Core) TrueNAS SCALE(and obviously I've jumped on it, like a maniac) which is going to be a big hit for people who are actively using virtualization software like Docker and Kubernetes.
 Now, in most use-cases people are running VPN of of their NAS directly,